LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Experiments

 To demonstrate the effectiveness of our method, we perform quantitative evaluations on 3DPW, 3DOH50K and SSP-3D.
 In Table \ref{table:total}, the methods in the upper rows do not use any paired images and 3D labels.
 Separated by the horizontal line, the methods in the bottom rows use the paired ground-truth 3D labels and images during training.
 Our method does not directly use any real images in the training step.

-\textbf{3DPW.} We evaluate the test dataset in 3DPW.
-As shown in Table \ref{table:total}, our method achieves 12 percent improvement compared with \cite{STRAPS2020BMVC}.
+\textbf{3DPW.} Firstly, we evaluate the test dataset in 3DPW.
+As shown in Table \ref{table:total}, our method achieves a 12 percent improvement compared with \cite{STRAPS2020BMVC}.
 Although our method does not use paired images and 3D labels, it shows competitive performance with the state-of-the-art that requires training data comprised of paired images and 3D labels.
 Imposing less restrictions on the training data means our method can scale up easier without relying on paired images and labels.
-On the other hand, although the rank-1 method ROMP \cite{ROMP} reports higher MPJPE-PA accuracy, the proposed method clearly shows better performance on the silhouette for human with various shapes, as shown in Fig.\ref{fig:ssp}.
+Our method also shows excellent shape estimation performance.
+Note that while Mesh Transformer \cite{lin2021end-to-end}, 3DCrowdNet \cite{choi20213dcrowdnet} and ROMP \cite{ROMP} report higher MPJPE-PA accuracy on 3DPW, the proposed method clearly shows better performance on the silhouette for human with various shapes, as shown in Fig. \ref{fig:ssp}.

+\textbf{3DPW-Crowd.} We also evaluate the proposed method for 3DPW-Crowd.
+As shown in Table \ref{table:total}, our method achieves the best performance among the methods that do not need paired training data (top rows), including STRAPS \cite{STRAPS2020BMVC} and Pose2Mesh \cite{Choi_2020_ECCV_Pose2Mesh}.

-\textbf{SSP-3D.} In SSP-3D dataset, it contains 62 subjects.
-While dealing with occlusion issues, the proposed method shows better performance on shape estimation in the item of PVE-T-SC.
+\textbf{SSP-3D.} The SSP-3D dataset contains 62 subjects.
+The proposed method shows the top performance on shape estimation in terms of PVE-T-SC.

 \textbf{3DOH50K.} In 3DOH50K dataset, the samples have severe occlusions.
 As shown in Table \ref{table:total}, better performance is achieved compared with \cite{STRAPS2020BMVC} on handling object-human occlusions.
 The other methods also use the Human3.6M dataset to train the model while ours does not.
 Therefore, it would not be fair to directly compare our results to theirs.